 Vermont’s 92 municipal wastewater treatment facilities process more than 15 billion gallons of wastewater per year, treating wastewater to established standards before releasing it into the environment.
 Certain industrial and commercial activities require a pretreatment discharge permit to discharge wastewater to those municipal treatment facilities.
 The conditions of a pretreatment permit help minimize the potential that the industrial or commercial discharges will interfere with the operation of the treatment facility, resulting in the release of untreated wastewater to the environment.
 The discharge of untreated wastewater can pose a significant risk to the state’s natural resources and to public health.

-The conditions of Four Quarters’ Pretreatment Discharge Permit require it to develop and implement a Slug Discharge Control and Waste Management Plan, to monitor wastewater discharges to the Wastewater Treatment Facility, and to submit monthly monitoring reports to the Agency.
+The conditions of Four Quarters’ Pretreatment Discharge Permit require it to develop and implement a Sludge Discharge Control and Waste Management Plan, to monitor wastewater discharges to the Wastewater Treatment Facility, and to submit monthly monitoring reports to the Agency.
 Despite repeated reminders from the Agency, Four Quarters did not timely submit the required Management Plan and monitoring reports.
 Four Quarters also failed to monitor discharges to the Wastewater Treatment Facility between September 2021 and June 2022, during which 33,000 gallons of unsampled wastewater was discharged.